tinyheero/variant_calling_in_cancer_genomes_seminar/README.md

 * Date: Sept 27, 2016
 * Time: 12-1pm
-* Location: Dorothy Lam Boardroom
+* Location: Dorothy Lam Boardroom, British Columbia Cancer Research Centre, Vancouver, BC, Canada.

 This repository provides instructions on how to perform variant calling in cancer genome data.
 Specifically, the dataset is a matching tumor and normal exome from a breast cancer cell-line (HCC1395).
 The data is available from https://github.com/genome/gms/wiki/HCC1395-WGS-Exome-RNA-Seq-Data.